 - Search volume patterns (though not exact search volume metrics)

 It is an excellent tool to explore search patterns of trends you know about, though there are more efficient tools for finding trends.

 While some related topics and query suggestions are helpful, many are unrelated to the originally searched topic.
 For example, these are the suggested topics and queries for the term "cryptocurrency:"

-Time and effort: The biggest issue with Google Trends is that while it makes it easy to measure a trend's popularity and growth, it doesn't surface new trends for you.
+Time and effort: The biggest issue with Google Trends is that it doesn't surface new trends for you.
 Instead, you have to find the topic first and then use Google Trends to look up its trend status.